AdobeDocs/experience-manager-cloud-service.de-DE/help/journey-headless/architect/basics.md

 >[!NOTE]
 >
->Die Inhaltsfragmentmodelle werden auch als Grundlage für die AEM GraphQL-Schemas verwendet, die zum Abrufen Ihrer Inhalte verwendet werden - mehr dazu finden Sie im Entwickler-Journey.
+>The Content Fragment Models are also used as the basis of the AEM GraphQL Schemas, used for retrieving your content - more about that in the Developer Journey.

 Anfragen für Ihre Inhalte werden mit der AEM-GraphQL-API gestellt, einer angepassten Implementierung der standardmäßigen GraphQL-API.
-Mit AEM GraphQL-API können Anwendungen (komplexe) Abfragen Ihrer Inhaltsfragmente durchführen, wobei jede Abfrage einem bestimmten Modelltyp entspricht.
+The AEM GraphQL API allows applications to perform (complex) queries on your Content Fragments, with each query being according to a specific model type.

 Die zurückgegebenen Inhalte können dann von Ihren Programmen verwendet werden.